Table of Contents

 For more information about assets, see Assets.

-Prefab Inheritance
+Prefab inheritance

 For example, imagine we have three sphere entities that share a material asset named Metal.
 Now imagine we want to change the color of only one sphere, but keep its other properties the same.
 We could duplicate the material asset, change its color, and then apply the new asset to only one sphere.
 But if we later want to change a different property across all the spheres, we have to modify both assets.
 This is time-consuming and leaves room for mistakes.